 Special currencies tied to live events are one additional way to steer players’ focus on grinding event-related content.
 The main characteristic of event-currency is that it’s earned from event activities and it’s required to purchase exclusive event content (e.g. characters, gacha-pulls, items…).
-By shielding at least some of those exclusive event items, character and other benefits with a “wall” of special event currency, you indirectly force players to engage in the playable event content while also increasing the feel of uniqueness of the event.
+By shielding at least some of those exclusive event items, character, and other benefits with a “wall” of special event currency, you indirectly force players to engage in the playable event content while also increasing the feeling of uniqueness of the event.

 Many games out there have implemented a scoring system to live events, meaning players gather points of some sort by completing event-related tasks or levels.
 At the end of the event, they are rewarded based on the amount of these points gathered.
 Event currencies are, however, an “advanced” version of this kind of scoring system, as players are given the freedom to spend the event currency as they please.
-In other words, special event currency breaks the “static” nature of scoring system and allows more complex and dynamic in-game economy during events.
-This in turn allows more flexible and diverse use of the exclusive event items, characters, gachas and buildings.
+In other words, special event currency breaks the “static” nature of the scoring system and allows a more complex and dynamic in-game economy during events.
+This in turn allows more flexible and diverse use of the exclusive event items, characters, gachas, and buildings.

-Live events are a powerful tool for increasing your game’s lifespan and keeping your gamerbase happy & engaged.
+Live events are a powerful tool for increasing your game’s lifespan and keeping your gamer base happy & engaged.
 However, live events have to be designed carefully in order to unleash their full potential.
-Exclusive event rewards, limited time versions of characters and special event currencies are some proven ways to make your events rise to the next level.
+Exclusive event rewards, limited-time versions of characters, and special event currencies are some proven ways to make your events rise to the next level.
 But as always, bringing new features to a game requires careful implementation and balancing.
 Or as Heinze puts it well: “While in-game events can be an excellent way to rejuvenate your mobile game, they have to be done properly for the maximum desired effect.
 Events must serve the core gameplay and should not upset the balance of the game.”